soqb/vermouth/README.md

-# sx — a new kind of parser for procedural macros.
+# `absynthe` — a new kind of parser for procedural macros.

 # License